gembalisrinu3/ericson-27_04_26/README.md

 1. Please make use of Personal Github User ID.
 If personal github user id not there, pls create it one.

 2. # Install the software:
-     # All four tools via Chocolatey
+     # All four tools via Chocolatey (Run as adminstrator from Powershell)
         choco install -y kubernetes-cli kind flux gh git

      # Verify all Tools